siderolabs/omni-docs/content/docs/how-to-guides/how-to-deploy-omni-on-prem/index.md

 There are several prerequisites for deploying Omni on-prem.

-### Image Access

-You will need access to the Sidero Labs registry at `harbor.dev.siderolabs.io`.
-Access to this registry will be provided to you by the Sidero Labs staff as part of the onboarding process.

 ### Install Docker

 Install Docker according to the Ubuntu installation guide [here](https://docs.docker.com/engine/install/ubuntu/).